Electricity

 In addition, PPC is counting on the so-called North-South electricity corridor through Bulgaria.
 It means the gas peaker plants could produce power for Greece when necessary.
 A high-capacity Balkan corridor could become effective within a few years with some new lines and upgrades of existing infrastructure.

-Of note, Romania plans to become the biggest natural gas producer in the European Union in 2027.
-It is when it scheduled the completion of the Neptun Deep offshore field in the Black Sea.
+Of note, Romania became the biggest natural gas producer in the European Union.
+Moreover, the completion of the Neptun Deep offshore field in the Black Sea is due in 2027.

 Almost 60% of planned capacity additions are under construction or shovel-ready